soapy2002/DevOps-Unit-10-Workshop/workshop_instructions.md

 This then shows how many orders have been created in 10 minute 'bins'.
 Under chart formatting you can chose a better chart type for this type of data too.

-Then choose pin to dashboard, and create a new dashboard.
+Then choose pin to dashboard, and either select your previous dashboard or create a new dashboard.
-From the Azure Portal you can select dashboard and your new dashboard from the dropdown at the top.
 There is an "open editing pane" button on the chart that lets you edit it some more.

 This query only tells half the story - how much goes on to the queue not how much leaves it.